 REVIEW SECTION SUMMARY EVALUATION Part 1.
 Alignment with the Issuer's commitments set forth in the Framework The IBB's Social Bond Report meets the Issuer's commitments set forth in the Social Bond Framework.
 The proceeds have been used to (re-)finance projects in the field of Affordable Housing, Affordable basic infrastructure, SME financing and employment generation, and Access to public goods and services in accordance with the eligible categories defined in the Framework.
 Aligned Part 2.
 Alignment with the Harmonised Framework for Impact Reporting for Social Bonds The Social Bond Report is in line with ICMA's Harmonised Framework for Impact Reporting for Social Bonds.
 The Issuer follows core principles and where applicable key recommendations.
-The Bank reported within a year from the Social Bond issuance in September 2022 4 and includes impact indicators for the financed projects.
+The Bank reported within a year from the Social Bond issuance in September 2022 3 and includes impact indicators for the financed projects.
 Allocation of proceeds is disclosed at project category level.
 IBB adheres to the core principles by reporting the allocation from social bonds annually until full allocation, applying a formal internal process to track proceeds, outlining the allocation of the Social Bond Pool to the respective social project categories, identifying the target population, when relevant, outlining the outcome of the social categories through defined key performance indicators, and illustrating the social output/impacts generated by the social bonds.
-Aligned Part 3 Disclosure of proceeds allocation and soundness of reporting indicators The allocation of the bond's proceeds has been disclosed, with a detailed breakdown across different eligible project categories as proposed in the Framework 5 .
-IBB's Social Bond Report has adopted an appropriate methodology to report the impact generated by providing comprehensive disclosure on data sourcing, calculations methodologies and granularity reflecting best market practices.
-Positive
+Aligned Part 3.
+Disclosure of proceeds allocation and soundness of reporting indicators The allocation of the bond's proceeds has been disclosed, with a detailed breakdown across different Positive eligible project categories as proposed in the Framework4.

-4 Value date October 4, 2022
+3 Value date October 4, 2022